Diet and the Gut

 Early life exposure is especially important.
 Many environmental chemicals can affect gut microbiota when exposure occurs early, which affects the maturation of the gut (see reviews by Sarron et al. 2020 and Calatayud Arroyo et al. 2020).

 Chemicals have not been adequately tested for their effect on the gut, and many chemicals come in contact with food (e.g., pesticides, plastic packaging, and food additives).
 Many of these may affect the gut microbiota or gut barrier (Groh et al. 2017).
+Certain lab animals are being discussed as ways to test chemicals for their effects on the gut and metabolism (Erradhouani et al. 2024).
 Chemicals found in food can affect gut microbiota, lipid metabolism, and inflammation as well (Defois et al. 2018).
+Some researchers are even looking into how chemical exposures affect both the microbiome and then stimulate immune system reactions (Fischer et al. 2024).

 PCBs Affect Gut Permeability